-The specific feature of being able to add new memberships via an app helped this organization increase its customer base, increase user satisfaction, and increase engagement across its chain of gyms.
+The specific feature of being able to add new memberships via an app helped this organization increase its customer base, user satisfaction, and engagement across its chain of gyms.

 The Long-Term Value of Implementing Digital Transformation For Mobile

-The solution of mobile technology for your specific use case will vary based on an understanding of your customers, and your ability to collect data in real-time to help you identify the specific opportunities to solve a problem.
+The solution of mobile technology for your specific use case will vary based on an understanding of your customers, and your ability to collect data in real-time to help you identify the specific opportunities to solve problems.